vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 PRAKŘTI OR PRADHĀNA.

 In the order of manifestation, the Prakrti is the first objective manifestation.
 According to the Trika concept of causality, it is the first purely objective (vedyamātra) effect of the kala'.
 It represents the state of perfect equilibrium of the three qualities, sattva, rajas and tamas.
-Taking the variety of its future effects into consideration (bhāvi vedya višeṣāpekṣayā), it is spoken of as the generic object (vedya sāmānyātmakam).
+Taking the variety of its future effects into consideration (bhāvi vedya viśeṣāpekṣayā), it is spoken of as the generic object (vedya sāmānyātmakam).
 It is as countless as the puruṣa, because each puruṣa has a separate pradhāna, (tacca prati pum niyatatvāt anekam T. A., Comm., VI, 172).
 It is stirred to productive activity for the sake of puruṣa by the Svatan treśa or Ananta.”

 1. T. A., VI, 171.
 2. T. A. VI, 180